tldr-pages/tldr/pages/common/xidel.md

 > Download and extract data from HTML/XML pages as well as JSON APIs.
 > More information: <https://www.videlibri.de/xidel.html>.

-- Print all URLs found by a google search:
+- Print all URLs found by a Google search:

 `xidel https://www.google.com/search?q=test --extract "//a/extract(@href, 'url[?]q=([^&]+)&', 1)[. != '']"`

-- Print the title of all pages found by a google search and download them:
+- Print the title of all pages found by a Google search and download them:

 `xidel {{https://www.google.com/search?q=test}} --follow "{{//a/extract(@href, 'url[?]q=([^&]+)&', 1)[. != '']}}" --extract {{//title}} --download {{'{$host}/'}}`